Resetting your Cisco 7940/7960's Password

 one of these cables by googling around on the Internet.

-Because my PC Workstation (Windows-XP box) obtains it's network config
+My PC Workstation (Windows-XP box) would normally obtain it's network config

-from a DHCP server (a Linksys router in my case), my DHCP server is now out of
+from a DHCP server (a Linksys router in my case).
+But my regular DHCP server is now out of

-the picture in this set up. - To get around this, I statically assign a 'fixed'
+the picture in this set up. - To get around this, we must statically assign a 'fixed'

 While this is not meant to be a complete tutorial on 'tftpd32', I'll tell you